alvin-tosh/Infosec-and-Hacking-Scripts/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Introduction
 ------------
-This is a collection of scripts I have written to use in pentests.
-Let me know if there are any problems with the scripts.
+This is a collection of scripts I wrote while learning scripting and programming or used in pentests.
 If you have any suggestions for new scripts let me know as well; I am always looking for new ideas.

 Scripts:
 ------------